American driver poised to break through into F1

 Logan Sargeant will take part in the first free practice for the US Grand Prix scheduled for October at the Circuit of the Americas in Austin.
 The test is part of the young driver programme.

-2 responses to “American driver poised to break through into F1
+2 thoughts on “American driver poised to break through into F1”

 Leave a Reply